ckuelker/pankyll-documentation/en_US/Example-Sites/pankyll-theme-simplicissimus-example.md

 ---

 > This [Pankyll] [theme] [example] is a template that shows how to configure a
-> site with the theme [Simplicissimus] and can be used to kick start once own
+> website with the theme [Simplicissimus] and can be used to kick start once
-> site.
+> own website.

 ## Test The Example